 Lots of models = Lots of computing.
 Running an abundance of model simulations to support both operations and analysis requires a computer to house the models; and requires a big enough computer to run lots of simulations AND to store data from those simulations.

-A High Performance Computer (HPC) was purchased in partnership by the IWRB and Idaho Power Company, Boise State University (BSU), and the Idaho National Laboratory (INL).
+A High Performance Computer (HPC) was purchased in partnership by the IWRB, IPC, Boise State University (BSU), and the Idaho National Laboratory (INL).
 This collaborative agreement allows multiple entities to share the costs of a large computing system; and can ultimately serve as a shared resource.

-HPC’s, just like a regular desktop computer, has a lifespan beyond which it becomes unreliable.
-As the modeling needs have grown to support analysis and ongoing operations of the cloud seeding program, the HPC’s capacity has been exceeded.
+HPC’s, just like a regular desktop computer, have a lifespan beyond which it becomes unreliable.
+As the modeling needs have grown to support analyses and ongoing operations of the cloud seeding program, the HPC’s capacity has been exceeded.
 The HPC is additionally nearing the end of its lifespan and will ultimately need to be replaced.

-As the IWRB develops its cloud seeding program, there will be a need to determine how much additional computing resources may be needed to support the program’s needs.
+As the IWRB develops its cloud seeding program, there will be a need to determine how much additional computing resources are needed to support the program.
 New computing solutions are currently being investigated.